 What is a typical full day at JUMP summer camp?

-The day kicks off with small group work, where campers practice social skills through novel activities.
+The day kicks off with free playtime followed by small group work, where campers practice social skills through novel STEM-based activities.
 In the afternoon, campers get into the community through “community connections.”
 While community connections vary across camp program, including anything from a field trip to a visit from a community helper, we take time to prepare through play-based learning.
 Please note that the following is what a day may look like, but may not be representative of the program you sign up for.
 We provide more detailed camp schedules prior start date.

 |10:20-11:10||Activity: Driven by theme but focused on social skills|

 |10:35-11:00||Small group practice: conduct the experiment; practice social skill along the way|